ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

-# Okay...
-But Why Does It Matter?
+# Okay… But Why Does It Matter?

 ![With a quiet "thump", the book is closed as Luna's eyebrow perks up, watching the figure walk right past her deeper into the house.](/assets/img/cryptiidcruxx/cruxx-comic-3.png)